FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

 #### i.
 Reversal
 Fiuu will forward the refund request by merchant to the respective online banking / ewallet channel, and proceed to void the transaction, but this is only allowed on the same day as the transaction itself.
 #### ii.
 Full / Partial Refund
 Fiuu will process the refund request by merchant ourselves and allow up to 180 days after the transaction date.
+Either the refund request is a full refund or partial refund will depend on the amount parameter passed by the merchants.

 ### Tips #7.
 Guest Checkout to disable save card feature
 Fiuu provides save card features by requiring customer's basic info like billing name, mobile number and email.
 With that being said, this feature is only eligible for a registered user of the merchant's website.
 But there are also some checkout where merchant does not hold the customer's basic contact info, which is also known as a guest checkout.
 To disable save card feature for a guest user, merchant can pass the parameter `bill_name=guest&bill_email=&bill_mobile=` (case insensitive) to our payment page.